idleberg/node-sublime-linter/README.md

 Linter for Sublime Text packages, supporting completions, snippets, build tools, syntax definitions and many more.

-## Installation

-Add `sublime-linter` to your devDependencies:

-`$ npm install sublime-linter -D`

 ## Usage

-Include a package manifest for your Sublime Text package
+Create a package manifest for your Sublime Text package and mark it as private

+**Example:**

 ```json
 {